machinekoder/pickit-docs/docs/robot-integrations/techman/interface.rst

 This command requires the Pickit web interface to be in the :ref:`robot-camera-calibration` page, hence robot mode should be disabled.
 When Pickit is not in the :ref:`robot-camera-calibration` page, a pop-up is shown.

-This component is meant to be used only in robot-camera calibration programs such as this example [TODO: Add link].
+This component is meant to be used only in robot-camera calibration programs such as the :ref:`techman-calibration-program`.
 It is not meant to be used in picking programs.

 **Parameters**